lecca-digital/nginx-reverse-proxy/README.md

 5. run `certbot --nginx -d api.lecca.io --agree-tos -m admin@lecca.io` and follow their steps.
 6. After you run those commands it will generate Let's Encrypt data at /etc/letsencrypt, this will be saved in the volume defined in the task definition.
 Don't need to do anything on this step.
 7. The certbot command will have updated your /etc/nginx/nginx.conf.
 Copy that file and replace the nginx.conf file in this repo with the new one that was generated.
 8. Push this to main and merge to prod to get the docker image created and pushed to ECR.
 It will be tagged as latest so when you push the server-core repo to main it will run the ecs task with

+Renewing certs

+Since the Dockerfile commands to get it to auto run aren't working, these are the steps to manually auto renew ever few months.

+1. SSH into the ec2 instance
+2. run `docker ps` to get a list of the docker images.
+Grab the docker id for the nginx one (this one).
+3. run `docker exec -it NGINX_DOCKER_ID "/bin/sh"` to run commands inside the docker container
+4. run `cd /etc/periodic/hourly`
+5. run `./renew_certificates`.

+The renew ceritificates script is added by the Dockerfile